Nikhilesh-cherukuri/Datamining-project/README.md

 1. Go to this link https://opencv.github.io/cvat/docs/administration/basics/installation/
 I use windows.I went to windows 10 section in the link and downloded the follwing:

      1.Docker Desktop for Windows

      2.Git for Windows

-  3.google chrome (if you don't have it installed before)
+     3 .google chrome (if you don't have it installed before)

 2.Install and run the downloaded Docker Desktop for Windows.exe